taghreedmn/BackEnd-SDA/README.md

 2. Define Attributes: For each entity, list and define the attributes or properties associated with it.
 For example, for a "customer" entity, attributes might include "id," "firstName," "lastName," "email" and so on.
 3. Establish Relationships: Determine the relationships between entities.
 Relationships can be one-to-one, one-to-many, or many-to-many.
 For instance, in an E-commerce system, a "customer" may have multiple "orders".
 4. Key: When establishing relationships, remember to create a key in your ERD to explain the notation used for relationships.
 5. According to the ERD above, create the entities, and build the database with Entity Framework Core.
+Add ERD in screenshots folders
 6. Create basic CRUD operations for each endpoint.
 7. Use authentication and role-based authorization